Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Science drivers for a GECCO mission

 \subsection{Interstellar Emission and cosmic rays}

-The gamma-ray interstellar emission is produced by interactions of Galactic CRs with gas and photons as CRs propagate from their sources throughout the Galaxy.
+A GECCO mission allows separation of point sources and truly diffuse emission, allowing Galactic diffuse emission and CR studies to be addressed.
+In fact, the larger amount of the diffuse emission has interstellar origin.
+In more detail, the gamma-ray interstellar emission is produced by interactions of Galactic CRs with gas and photons as CRs propagate from their sources throughout the Galaxy.
 Observations to date by the Fermi LAT, INTEGRAL, and COMPTEL underline some discrepancies with present interstellar models, leaving open questions on the large-scale distribution of CR sources, on CR transport mechanisms in the Galaxy, and on their density and spectral variation over the Galaxy (see e.g. \cite{diffuse1, Orlando18, Strong2007, Grenier, Drury} and reference therein).
 Moreover, Galactic CRs with energies below a few GeV/nucleon and their associated gamma-ray emission are barely addressed with present telescopes.
 These low-energy CRs contain the majority of the energy density of the CRs.
 They are the main source of ionization, which affects star formation, and they provide pressure gradients to support large-scale outflows and Galactic winds, which affect the evolution of the Galaxy.
-A GECCO mission will assess for the first time this low-energy CR population.
-In particular, for the first time it will provide observations of CR electrons and positrons distributions across the Galaxy, allowing separate determination of CR leptons from hadrons.
-This is possible thanks to the capability of observing the inverse Compton emission component, which is related to CR electors and the Galactic photons.
-These data together with observations of the large-scale synchrotron emission will also permit the Galactic magnetic field distribution to be assessed.
-A GECCO mission will also provide the first nuclear spectroscopic observation of the low-energy CRs, allowing the study for the first time of spectra, composition, and distribution of low-energy CR nuclei across the Galaxy.
+A GECCO mission assesses for the first time this low-energy CR population.
+In particular, for the first time it provides observations of CR electrons and positrons distributions across the Galaxy, allowing separate determination of CR leptons from hadrons.
+This is possible thanks to the capability of observing the inverse Compton emission component, which is related to CR electrons and the Galactic photons, after removing the source contamination.
+A GECCO mission also provides the first nuclear spectroscopic observation of the low-energy CRs, allowing the study for the first time of spectra, composition, and distribution of low-energy CR nuclei across the Galaxy.
 The focus of this section is the large-scale continuum emission and the de-excitation nuclear lines.

-The science case in this section clearly aligns with the Decadal Report on Astronomy and Astrophysics 2020 (Astro2020) \cite{Decadal} priority area ``Unveiling the Drivers of Galaxy Growth'' because a GECCO mission will be able to finally revolutionize our understanding of the relation between CR, their ionization of gas, and the magnetic field that impact the formation of stars and the evolution of galaxies.